 We noticed that other bird feeders on the market were not considering all of these aspects at once.
-Overall, our group holds a strong motivation to automate and maximize the potential of the bird feeding and bird watching process and consider our product to be rife with potential based on the current marketplace, giving the user the choice to take an active or more passive role in their bird watching hobby.
+Overall, our group holds a strong motivation to maximize the potential of the bird feeding process and consider our product to be rife with potential based on the current marketplace, giving the user the choice to take an active or more passive role in their bird watching hobby.